ariellemaravilla/ec440-lab2/README.md

 - Process synchronization
 - Protection against writes to running executables

-This repository contains my implementation for the lab assignment.
+This repository contains my implementation of Lab 2 for the course.
 The Pintos framework and starter code were provided by the course staff and Stanford's Pintos project.

 ---